nlesc-recruit/cudawrappers/README.md

 **Note**: When building for both NVIDIA and AMD HIP, using **seperate** build folders (e.g, `build_nvidia` and `build_amd`) is encouraged.
-Additionally, please note that HIP deprecated support for so-called GPU 'contexts'.
+Additionally, please note that contrary to CUDA, HIP does not support GPU 'contexts'.
-Therefore, the usage of cudawrappers' `cu::Context` is discouraged and marked deprecated since cudawrappers version `0.9.0`.
+Therefore, the usage of `cu::Context` is strongly discouraged, and has been marked deprecated since cudawrappers version `0.9.0`.
+Support will likely be dropped in a future release.
 ### Code Examples

 You can include the cudawrappers library in your own projects in various ways.